 Aims and Objectives

-This project’s main objective is to compare ML models based on three different information storage structures to determine which of these data structures is the most suitable for designing NNs to carry out classification tasks on source code.
-To get the most accurate picture of how generic NN models work when trained and tested on source code, this project will compare the performances of 9 different Natural Language Processing (NLP) [7] classification models, using all three data structures.
-5 of these models are deep learning models, while the other 4 are simple classification models which have been included in this project to observe and compare the behaviour of non-deep-learning models when trained and tested with source code.
+This project’s main objective is to compare ML models based on three different information storage structures to determine which data structures are the most suitable for designing NNs to carry out classification tasks on source code.
+Furthermore, to get the most accurate picture of how generic NN models work when trained and tested on source code, this project will compare the performances of 9 different Natural Language Processing (NLP) [7] classification models.
+5 of these models are deep learning models, while the other 4 are simple classification models.
+These have been included in this project to observe and compare the behaviour of non-deep-learning models when trained and tested with source code.

 I have chosen these models because they are conventionally used when carrying out NLP tasks.
-The deep learning models are the Long Short-Term Memory (LSTM) network, the Simple Recurrent Neural Network (SRNN), the Gated Recurrent Unit (GRU) model – all three of which are Recurrent Neural Network (RNN) models –, the Multi-Layer Perceptron (MLP) and the Dense model.
+The deep learning models are the Long Short-Term Memory (LSTM) network, the Simple Recurrent Neural Network (SRNN), and the Gated Recurrent Unit (GRU) model.
+All Recurrent Neural Network (RNN) models and the Multi-Layer Perceptron (MLP) and the Dense model.
 The non-deep-learning (NDL) models are the Gaussian Naïve Bayes classifier, the Stochastic Gradient Descent (SGD) classifier, the Random Forest (RF) classifier and the Support Vector Machine (SVM) classifier.

 Information Storage Structures

 The first information storage structure I will be considering is text.
-There are multiple existing models for carrying out Natural Language Processing (NLP) on text as indicated above.
-This is included as a reference to show how text based NNs work when trained and tested on source code.
+As indicated above, multiple existing models for carrying out Natural Language Processing (NLP) on text exist.
+This reference shows how text-based NNs work when trained and tested on source code.

 The second information storage structure I have chosen is the Tree data structure [4].
-I have chosen this abstract data type because every program has an Abstract Syntax Tree (AST) which shows the source codestructure of the program and the connections present within it.
+I have chosen this abstract data type because every program has an Abstract Syntax Tree (AST), which shows the source code structure and connections.
 This project involves the development of the NLP models named above in such a way that they take data extracted from a program’s AST as their input.

 The final information storage structure is the graph data structure.
 This is also an abstract data type.
-I have chosen graphs because every program, no matter how large or small, has a flow chart or flow graph form, both of both of which are directed graphs.
-Like the tree-based models, this project aims to develop several NNs based on those described above and each graph-based model will take data developed from a NetworkX graph as its input.
+I have chosen graphs because every program, no matter how large or small, has a flow chart or flow graph form, both of which are directed graphs.
+Like the tree-based models, this project aims to develop several NNs based on those described above, and each graph-based model will take data developed from a NetworkX graph as its input.

-I have chosen to develop models based on trees and graphs because of the differences between text and HLT as outlined in section 1.1, and because of the shortcomings of text-based models when processing source code.
-The advantages of trees and graphs over text for capturing structural information are also another reason for this decision.
+I have chosen to develop models based on trees and graphs because of the differences between text and HLT as outlined in section 1.1 and because of the shortcomings of text-based models when processing source code.
+In addition, the advantages of trees and graphs over text for capturing structural information are another reason for this decision.